South Pole–Aitken basin

 On 3 January 2019, the Chang'e 4, a Chinese spacecraft, landed in the basin, specifically within a crater called Von Kármán.
 In May 2019, scientists announced that a large mass of material had been identified deep within the crater.
+Chang'e 6 aims to collect sample from this crater, specifically within the Apollo basin.

 Discovery

 The existence of a giant far side basin was suspected as early as 1962 based on early Soviet probe images (namely Luna 3 and Zond 3), but it was not until wide-field photographs taken by the US Lunar Orbiter program became available in 1966-7 that geologists recognized its true size.
 Laser altimeter data obtained during the Apollo 15 and 16 missions showed that the northern portion of this basin was very deep, but since these data were only available along the near-equatorial ground tracks of the orbiting command and service modules, the topography of the rest of the basin remained unknown.
 The geologic map showing the northern half of this basin and with its edge depicted was published in 1978 by the United States Geological Survey.
 Little was known about the basin until the 1990s, when the spacecraft Galileo and Clementine visited the Moon.
 Multispectral images obtained from these missions showed that this basin contains more FeO and TiO2 than typical lunar highlands, and hence has a darker appearance.
 The topography of the basin was mapped in its entirety for the first time using altimeter data and the analysis of stereo image pairs taken during the Clementine mission.
 Most recently, the composition of this basin has been further constrained by the analysis of data obtained from a gamma-ray spectrometer that was on board the Lunar Prospector mission.